SCC-C6437N - Soundbar SAMSUNG - Free user manual and instructions

 FEATURES

-- With the state-of-the-art digital signal processing technology, full digital image processing and special algorithm of 600-line high resolution implemented
+- With state-of-the-art digital signal processing technology, full digital image processing, and a special algorithm for 600-line high resolution.

-- High performance surveillance camera, equipped with x34 zoom lens and digital zoom IC, enabling monitoring up to 544 times
+- High-performance surveillance camera equipped with a x34 zoom lens and digital zoom IC, enabling monitoring up to 544 times.

-- DAY/NIGHT to improve the sensitivity by automatic conversion into the black and white mode at night or in the environment with low illumination
+- DAY/NIGHT to improve sensitivity by automatically converting to black and white mode at night or in low illumination environments.

-- White Balance to control the brightness to the illumination
+- White Balance to control brightness according to illumination.

-- Backlight Compensation under spotlight or utmost bright illumination
+- Backlight Compensation under spotlight or extremely bright illumination.

-- Auto Focus to automatically adjust the focus to the subject movement
+- Auto Focus to automatically adjust focus to subject movement.

 WHAT'S INCLUDED